Dleung872/Expense-Tracker-/README.md

    Once expense is made, the menu will return. removing expenses: -- Aaron

-5. Calculate total expenses
+3. Calculate total expenses
-   --Max
+   Pick the option, category expenses as well as total expenses will both be calculated.

-7. exit the program
+4. exit the program